lxi-tools/liblxi/README.md

 Note: Please do no try to install from source if you are not familiar with using autotools.

-Note: If you are installing from git source remember to run the autogen.sh script to generate the configure script.

 ### 4.2 Installation using package